wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.5.7 =
-* Fix: Remove previous implemented action to not search & replace over incomplete classes.
-This lead to high memory consumption.
+* Fix: Fatal Error: Remove previous implemented action to not search & replace over incomplete classes.
+This lead to high memory consumption and error 500 in step 2 of the cloning
+* Fix: Cloning process interupts if there is not data to change in last step of cloning

 = 2.5.6 =
 * New: Compatible to WordPress 5.2